LixiangZhao98/PointCloud-Visualization-Tool/README.md

 [MeTACAST](https://github.com/LixiangZhao98/MeTACAST "MeTACAST")

 # Features
-- pointcloud reader in .bin (single-precision floating-point in binary format) and .ply format
+- Import, visualize, and export the point cloud data in .bin (single-precision floating-point in binary format), .ply, .pcd and .txt format
+- Define your point cloud data with mathematical express easily
 - Kernal Density Estimation (KDE) of the point cloud density on GPU
-- Iso-surface construction with Marching-Cube algrithm
+- Iso-surface construction with Marching-Cube algorithm
 - Color-coded based on point cloud density
-- Halo Visualization for pointcloud data
+- Halo Visualization for point cloud data

+# Requirement
+- Unity version >=2020

 # Version Update Info
 - 2025/1/12: Fix bug of KDE computation with shared group memory (the program will be broke on some machine)
+- 2025/1/16: Enable import/export pcd/ply/txt files

 # Install the project and Play the demos